 - eligibility requirements

-- the rules and conditions that apply to Mid Tier and the 4 new Offers for Wildlife
+- the rules and conditions that apply to Mid Tier and the 4 Wildlife Offers

-- to understand the rules for each option, supplement and capital item
+- to understand the rules for each of them

-- for advice on carrying out options, supplements and capital items
+- for advice on how to carry them out

 The manual has portrait and landscape pages.
 Before printing, select ‘auto rotate’ in your printer settings.

-Overlap of CS options with Ecological Focus Areas (EFAs) in 2019
+Overlap of Countryside Stewardship (CS) options with Ecological Focus Areas (EFAs) in 2019.

 You can no longer overlap the following CS options with EFAs declared on your Basic Payment Scheme (BPS) 2019 application:

 This is to avoid funding the same activity on the same land parcel under both CS and BPS, known as ‘double funding’.
 You can continue to place CS options and EFAs in the same land parcel but they cannot overlap.

 In 2019, your Ecological Focus Area (EFA) cover crops must be established by 1 October 2019 and retained until at least 15 January 2020.
 RPA will not consider the retention of the EFA cover crops as an overlap with 1 January 2020 CS agreements.
 This assumes you’ll move the cover crops to a different location in 2020.

 Hedges can be used for EFA and for Entry Level Stewardship, Higher Level Stewardship and CS options without payment deductions.